amyspark-ng/clickery-hexagon/LOG.md

 - figure out api for secret achievements
 - leaderboards window
 - music window refactor and reworking, i hate that?'
-- fix minibuttons area scale (when unlocked and that kinda stuff)
 - find the actual discount the store powerup gives you
-- cursors don't seem to work after ascending
 - fix some powerup animations
 - change onmousepress to onclick
 - change color of upgrades